justin hadad

 In March 2020 (everything that follows this phrase is typically sad; this is no exception) my friend Megan and I got funding for a trip to Saint-Paul-lez-Durance, France.
 I roped in Stef, a friend from the UK who studied abroad at UNC.
 Obviously given the timing, the trip never happened.

 Stef and I had been trying to see each other for years, but couldn’t quite nail it.
-So this fall, when my job in Switz was delayed but I still had a flight to London, I decided just to *go*.
+So this fall, when my job in Switzerland was delayed but I still had a flight to London, I decided just to *go*.

 For my first week of travels, I’m on Stef’s living room couch in east London.
 These days I’m getting up at absurd hours (confirmed by the flatmates) and doing absolutely fuck-all every day.
 I go to parks, ask random people to have a coffee with me, make friends with store owners (called a Kurdish man “Dad” and he gave me karnabahar pizza for free), use outdoor gyms, walk aimlessly, try different drinks, write, type, and so on.